 Retail Shopping Center Loans – Repayment

-Nothing is more important to a provider of shopping center financing than the assurance it will be repaid, on time and in full.
-The primary source of repayment cash is rental income, followed by secondary sources (collateral and recourse).
+Most important to a provider of shopping center financing is the assurance of repayment, on time and in full.
+The primary source of repayment cash is rental income, while secondary sources include collateral and recourse.

 Rental Cash Flow

 The prime characteristic of a retail property is that it produces net operating income (NOI), which is the cash flow remaining after all operating expenses are paid.
-The ability to service debt stemming from shopping mall financing depends on how much income can be generated from rents, the percentage of rentable of space that is leased, and collection issues for leased space.
+The ability to service debt stemming from shopping mall financing depends on the amount of rental income, the percentage of leased rentable of space, and collection issues for leased space.
 Before a lender can agree to finance a shopping center, it must underwrite the risks of an NOI shortfall.
-To that end, sensitivity analysis can be employed to test the effects of downside scenarios.
+To that end, a lender can employ sensitivity analysis to test the effects of downside scenarios.

 Liquidation of Collateral

-Should rental cash flows fall short to the extent that retail stores cannot make their lease payments on time, providers of shopping center loans look to collateral liquidation as a secondary source of repayment.
-This requires an accurate collateral property valuation, which shopping center lending underwriters determine through sales and income approaches based on applicable cap rates, comparable sales, and other metrics.
+In some cases, rental cash flows fall so short that retail stores cannot make their lease payments on time.
+Providers of shopping center loans then look to collateral liquidation as a secondary source of repayment.
+This requires an accurate collateral property valuation.
+Shopping center lending underwriters determine this valuation through sales and income approaches.
+They use cap rates, comparable sales, and other metrics.

 Providers of delinquent shopping center loans may have recourse to recover funds if the loans so stipulate.
 Recourse debt allows creditors to seize debtor assets above and beyond the loan’s collateral.
 Seizure requires a court process and can be an expensive, time-consuming option.
 Debtors can declare bankruptcy to slow down the process even further.
-Nonetheless, including recourse procedures in a shopping center loan is favored by lenders, while borrowers, of course, prefer non-recourse loans.
+Nonetheless, lenders prefer recourse procedures in a shopping center loan, while borrowers prefer non-recourse loans.